sforouzan/workoutTrackerApp/README.md

    - added hover effects to all buttons
  - css to home, about, rest timer page
    - changed the font color of the headers/titles of each page
+ - adding a dropdown menu in the exercise form asking the user to input the unit of weight they lifted

 ---